Special Educational Needs at West Row Academy:

 At West Row Academy we welcome everybody into community.
 We believe that every child should be provided with the opportunity to achieve his or her full potential.
 Every child in our school has the opportunity to engage fully in school life and all children, regardless of their level of need, is given the same opportunities as everyone else.

 Every student at West Row Academy will follow the same curriculum, with Quality First Teaching designed to allow all learners to access it.
 However, some children may require extra support to allow them to achieve their potential, and this is where our SEND support is offered.

 Meet The Team

-At West Row Academy, all staff are involved in the teaching and support of children with SEND, but one member of our team have specific roles relating to this area:
+At West Row Academy, all staff are involved in the teaching and support of children with SEND, but some members of our team have specific roles relating to this area:

 Telephone: 01638 715680

 SENCO release: Wednesday (all day), Thursday (am), Friday (am)

 Our Governor with responsibility for SEND is Mr Harry Dring.